EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 Options for the MQTT message payload:

-* radar data will not be deployd directly to the MQTT message
+* radar data will be deployd directly to the MQTT message for streaming access to the outcom of ORD.
+Distibution to WIS 2.0 requires a dataset defintion, and is optional.
 * If data records are embedded in the message, also its discovery metadata must be embedded as ACDD attributes
 * If data records are embedded in the message, also its use metadata following the CF conventions must be embedded
-* In this context, it must be defined how these messages relate to BUFR files or if separate messages should be submitted for the BUFR files, etc.

 ## Integration and APIs